dev1virtuoso/Machine-Learning/Dataset/CSQADSS/README.md

 ## Contact Information

-If you have any questions or suggestions regarding this computer vision project, please feel free to contact me through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md#contact).
+If you have any questions or suggestions regarding this project, please feel free to contact me through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md#contact).

 Thank you for your interest and contributions to the project!